scottdelly/passover/haggadah.md

 **Host**: [Each participant should wash their hands, even if only symbolically]

 # Karpas — Spring vegetable

-Any vegetable that is not bitter may be eaten.
+**Rabbi**: Any vegetable that is not bitter may be eaten.
 Common vegetables used are celery, parsley, onion, or potato.

 **Simple Child**: We dip the Karpas into the salt water to remind us that the Jews crossed the Red Sea

 **Wise Child**: It's also a reminder of the baby boys cast in the Nile, and the tears shed by the slaves.

 # Yahatz — Divide, Breaking the middle matzah

-Break the middle matzah into two parts.
+**Guide**:  Break the middle matzah into two parts.
 It should be broken by hand rather than cut since such is the way of the poor.
 Take larger part, wrap it in napkin and save for the conclusion of the meal.
 Try — but not too hard — to keep it from being stolen by the children because it must be available for the end of the meal.

 # Magid — Narrate